mvanni4994/Note-Taker/README.md

 Github Repository: https://github.com/mvanni4994

 ## Instructions
 On the main page, click "Get Started", you will be redirected to a page where you can take notes.
 Enter a title, followed by text in the body.
 Once text has been entered, a save icon will appear in the upper right corner of the application.
-Saved notes will appear on the left bar for future editing need be.
+Saved notes will appear on the left bar where you can edit and delete, need be.

 ## App Features